haozhestat/ECW/01_intro/README.md

 refreshes pages in a browser as you edit them in Vim.

 The other appeal of Vim is that it is highly customizable.
-If you look at my Vim setup (Evan) versus Ian's, they look like a completely different text editor.
+If you look at my Vim setup versus Ian's, they look like a completely different text editor.
 Not only is the visual appearance of our editors completely different, but both of us have customized our shortcuts and key combinations to suit our own needs.
 As you will find out, you become very invested in your personal Vim setup.
-The relationship you will have with your Vim editor will be like any relationship - it takes work, and sometimes you may get frustrated, but if you stick with it you will love your partner (Vim) and may even experience separation anxiety when you are forced to be apart for too long.
+The relationship you will have with your Vim editor will be like any relationship - it takes work, and sometimes you may get frustrated, but if you stick with it you will love your partner (Vim) and may even experience separation anxiety when you are forced to be apart for too long, i.e. forced to use clunky, less costomizable IDE's like RStudio.

 ### Installing